thosgood/this-weeks-finds/markdown/week2.md

 purely string theory terms but we do not yet know how to do this.
-However the recent COBE observations indicate that the perturbations that lead to the arrow of time arise at a time during inflation when the energy density is about 10\^{-12} of the Planck density.
+However the recent COBE observations indicate that the perturbations that lead to the arrow of time arise at a time during inflation when the energy density is about $10^{-12}$ of the Planck density.
 In this regime, Einstein gravity should be a good approximation.

 ------------------------------------------------------------------------

-[I'll skip some more technical stuff on the validity of perturbative calculations in quantum gravity...]
+\[I'll skip some more technical stuff on the validity of perturbative calculations in quantum gravity...\]

 ------------------------------------------------------------------------

-One can estimate the wave functions for the perturbation modes by considering complex metrics and scalar fields that are solutions of the Einstein equations whose only boundary is the surface \$S\$.
-When \$S\$ is a small three sphere, the complex metric can be close to that of part of a Euclidean four sphere.
+One can estimate the wave functions for the perturbation modes by considering complex metrics and scalar fields that are solutions of the Einstein equations whose only boundary is the surface $S$.
+When $S$ is a small three sphere, the complex metric can be close to that of part of a Euclidean four sphere.
 In this case the wave functions for the tensor and scalar modes correspond to them being in their ground state.
-As the three sphere \$S\$ becomes larger, these complex metrics change continuously to become almost Lorentzian.
+As the three sphere $S$ becomes larger, these complex metrics change continuously to become almost Lorentzian.
 They represent universes with an initial period of inflation driven by the potential energy of the scalar field.
 During the inflationary phase the perturbation modes